 My family is different.
 We have different skin colors, different DNA, different pasts.
 We don’t have the same hair or distinctive characteristics, but we do have each other.
 And each other is all we need.”

 This story was submitted to Love What Matters by Karly Pancake of Denton, TX.
-You can follow her journey on Instagram and her blog.
+You can follow her journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories from Karly: